bensk/AP-CSP/_posts/Unit4/2017-02-03-bytes-file-sizes.md

 ---

 ## 🎯 Learning Targets
-I can explain how binary sequences are used to represent digital data.
+`AP` I can explain how binary sequences are used to represent digital data.

 ## How big is this file?